LewisRa/Information-tech/README.md

   - FitSM

   ## Data backups
- Data loss can translate to lost customers, lawsuits, tarnished reputations, and lost revenue, so protect data with regular backups.
+ Data loss can translated to lost customers, lawsuits, tarnished reputations, and lost revenue, so protect data with regular backups.

- Also, performing regular mock drill restoration to check that backup works is beneficial.
+ Also, perform regular mock data loss drill restoration to check that the data backup is working and is beneficially.

  Backup professionals have a responsibility to design a complete disaster recovery solution.
-A complete disaster recovery solution plan
+A complete disaster recovery solution plan can encompass protecting a single file on a single customer to protecting a entire site level(in case of earthquakes, fires floods).
+Backups of entire sites are place in another site i.e. If you have a data center in NY back it up in Chicago.

+Examples are backup systems:
+- Storage media
+- Backup tools
+- Windows Backups

 ---
 ## When to build desktop apps